-Yazdi's work stands out in Shiraz where graffiti and murals are rare, becoming a social media sensation and a tourist attraction.
+Yazdi's work stands out in Shiraz where graffiti and murals are rare, becoming a social media sensation

 One visitor, Mahdieh, discovered Yazdi's murals through Instagram.

 "I arrived in Shiraz yesterday... and it was the first site I wanted to visit," said the 40-year-old, who declined to give her last name.